rkyuca/medvt/README.md

 ## Download Trained Models
 Pretrained ResNet and Swin backbones can be downloaded from their corresponding repository.
-For convenience to have all in one place, we have placed our used backbone's pretrained weights and trained MED-VT models in a [Google drive folder](https://drive.google.com/drive/folders/1yIXWhSAP-I1WwEzEHzsUkassYWj65Noz?usp=sharing).
+For convenience to have all in one place, we have placed our used backbone's pretrained weights [here](https://drive.google.com/drive/folders/18FWrBdiN2o9AxvDhcsRK2HpWCbjmhWkl?usp=drive_link).
+Our trained MED-VT models are also shared in a [Google drive folder](https://drive.google.com/drive/folders/1yIXWhSAP-I1WwEzEHzsUkassYWj65Noz?usp=sharing).
 If you are interested in evaluating only, you can download the selected trained med-vt checkpoints from the links in the results table.